foofork/orchflow/docs/IMPLEMENTATION_PLAN.md

-# Phase 7: Essential UI Components Implementation Plan
+# orchflow Implementation Plan

 ## Overview

-With all infrastructure phases complete, Phase 7 focuses on building the essential UI components that will transform orchflow from a powerful backend into a complete, user-friendly IDE.
+This document outlines the implementation roadmap for orchflow's remaining features, including UI components, AI-driven terminal enhancements, and system integrations.
+With all infrastructure phases complete, the focus is on building user-facing features and intelligent orchestration capabilities.

 ## High Priority Tech Debt (Concurrent with UI Development)